Gandan Monastery

 Ganden Monastery is the greatest and the oldest of the six Gelug Sect's monasteries, which is called one of the "Three Principal Monasteries' (the other two are Dreprung Monastery and Sera Monastery).
 At its peak, it had a registration of more than 4,000 monks.

-Tsong Khapa, the founder of Gelug Sect, established it as the first Gelug monastery in the 15th century when he carried out the religious reform in Tibet.
+Tsong Khapa, the founder of the Gelug Sect, established it as the first Gelug monastery in the 15th century when he carried out the religious reform in Tibet.
 The full name of Ganden Monastery is Xizhuzhuenshengzhou in Chinese.
-Some scholars call it "Jushan"or "Jile" monastery.
-In 1733, Emperor Yongzhen of the Qing dynasty bestowed the name "Yongtai".
-And Gandenpai (Gelug Sect's original name) which means exhortation, also named after the Ganden Monastery.
+Some scholars call it a "Jushan" or "Jile" monastery.
+In 1733, Emperor Yongzhen of the Qing Dynasty bestowed the name "Yongtai".
+And Gandenpai (Gelug Sect's original name) which means exhortation, is also named after the Ganden Monastery.

 Legend